 12 – Eldest Daughter

-The lyrics aren’t as good as her older songs.
+The lyrics aren’t as good as her past songs.
 She used too much internet slang and forgot to make the writing poetic or smart.
-Because the music is so simple and quiet, it makes the weak lyrics stand out even more.
-Also, based on what we know about Taylor’s life, her problems don’t really feel like the struggles of an eldest daughter.
+Because the production is simple and quiet, it makes the weak lyrics stand out even more.
+Also, based on what I know about Taylor’s life (which I know are limited), her problems don’t really feel like the struggles of an eldest daughter.

 11 – Wi$h Li$t

 Taylor has every right to do what she wants, and I’m happy she finally found her happy ending.
-I like the positive message of the song.
+I like the romantic sentiment of the song.
 However, I think her songwriting was much stronger in the past, especially on her albums Folklore and Evermore.

-Some of her choices, like the trap beats, the way she wrote the song title, and the vocal stutters, make her sound very confident.
+Some of her choices, like the trap beats, the way she wrote the song title, and the vocal stutters, make her sound very confident (and also an appreciated experiment).
 She even talks about being a boss.
 But her lyrics still sound fragile and insecure.
-These two contrasting things just don’t fit well together for me.
+For me, these two contrasting choices just don’t mesh well together.

 10 – CANCELLED!

 I genuinly admire how Taylor stands by her friends, especially since her own reputation was treated so badly in the past.
-Even though many people are currently divided on Blake Lively, Taylor doesn’t seem to care what the public thinks.
+Even though people are currently divided on Blake Lively, Taylor doesn’t seem to care what the public thinks.
+And I respect that.

 9 – Elizabeth Taylor

 I’m not sure if the dramatic production is good or bad for the song.
 There are parts where the music almost stops and then suddenly gets very loud and explodes.
-I find myself focusing on the loud music instead of listening to the story she is telling.
+I find myself focusing on the production, which I’m not completely sold on, instead of listening to her storytelling.

 8 – The Life of a Showgirl featuring Sabrina Carpenter

 The music had some great ideas.
 I liked the sounds of the crowd stomping and clapping, the bridge that sounds like musical theatre, and the Eras Tour spoken word segment.
-The only problem for me is how they used Sabrina.
-She is definitely a showgirl, but I think her personality and talent would have fit better on a song like “Wood”.
+The problem for me was the utilisation of Sabrina’s talent.
+Sabrina sounded restrained and less like herself.
+She is definitely a showgirl, but I think her personality and sound would have fit better on a song like “Wood”.

 7 – Actually Romantic